YES I NOW TAKE COMMISSIONS.

 I can source and frame the artwork, if you'd like, but this will naturally incur extra fees, depending on what you'd like.
 If in doubt, ask me.

-Once I have a suitable photo from you, and I've received your deposit, I aim to have your painting complete within three weeks.
+Once I have a suitable photo from you, I aim to have your painting complete within two weeks.
+Sometimes much sooner.

 I only take on a limited number of commissions at once, to try and keep this timescale consistent.

-If you need it urgently, or for a particular date (say, a birthday), probably best to check with me first.
+If you need it urgently, or for a particular date (say, a birthday), check with me first.
 Depending on workload, I may be able to paint & despatch in a matter of days.

-As soon as you've made payment, I'll courier your finished painting out to you.
+As soon as you've made payment, I'll post your finished painting out to you.